Shortness of breath and low B12 - Pernicious Anaemi...

 Thyroid or B12 causing shortness of breath/feeling of suffocation?
 And thyroxine online?

-PA and short of breath
+Throat pain and shortness of breath